vault27/Foundation/paloalto.md

 ## Service routes

+- Device > Setup > Services > Global > Service Route Configuration
+- Can be customized for VSYS
+- Modification of an Interface IP Address to a different IP address or Address Object will not update a corresponding Service Route Source Address
+- You can configure IPv4, IPv6 and Destination Service Route
+- You chhose service and configure Source Interface and Source IP address
 - By default mgmt interface is used for all service communications: DNS, LDAP, updates...
 - It can be configured via any interface separatly for every service route
 - Can be configured per VSYS
 - By default VSYS inherits settings from global
+- You can select a virtual router for a service route in a virtual system; you cannot select the egress interface
+- Destination service routes are available under the Global tab only
+- You can use a destination service route to add a customized redirection of a service that is not supported on the customized list of services
+- A destination service route is a way to set up routing to override the FIB route table.
+Any settings in the destination service routes override the route table entries.
+They could be related or unrelated to any service

 ## Management Profiles